Django on the Med ๐๏ธ

 Django Development Sprints.
 Three days to get together and work on Django.

-Twice a year, in Pescara, Italy, and Palafrugell, Spain.
-Spring and Autumn.
+Once a year, in Pescara, Italy, and Palafrugell, Spain.

-The first one will be 7th-9th October 2025, in Palafrugell Spain.
+The second Django on the Med ๐๏ธ will be 23rd-25th September 2026, in Pescara Italy.
 Hope to see you there!

 It's a Django community event.
 The Django Code of Conduct will apply throughout